vitroid/Panojector/README.md

     ./panojector -s 1000 tumblerfan -s 214,173,163 tile -a 826/29999 -s 8 load sample3.jpg

 ###Example 5
 A small utility `boxsize.py` calculates the proper dimension of the box for your equirectangular panorama image.
-Here is an example image of a Japanese room:
+Here is an example image of a Japanese room.
+(The sample image is provided in a courtesy of Simon Sherwin.
+Original photo is available at [Flickr](https://www.flickr.com/photos/simons/4524005292).
+Please download the [original image](https://farm5.staticflickr.com/4051/4524005292_5c0c99cffa_o.jpg) by yourself and rename it as `sample4.jpg`.)

 1. Measure the dimensions of the images: picture width, positions of four corners, and ceiling and floor positions at the first corner.